cloudControl/documentation/Platform Documentation.md

  * You can scale up or down at any time by adding more containers (horizontal scaling) or changing the container size (vertical scaling).
  * Use performance monitoring and load testing to determine the optimal scaling settings for your app.

 When scaling your apps you have two options.
 You can either scale horizontally by adding more containers, or scale vertically by changing the container size.
-When you scale horizontally, the cloudControl loadbalancing and [routing tier](#routing-tier) ensures efficient distribution of incoming requests accross all available containers.
+When you scale horizontally, the dotCloud loadbalancing and [routing tier](#routing-tier) ensures efficient distribution of incoming requests accross all available containers.

 ### Horizontal Scaling